 A lot of European countries require drivers to carry a reflective jacket in their car at all times.
 This is to be used if you get out of the car at any point during an accident or a breakdown…

 Heading on an adventure abroad in your caravan can be an exciting time and, if you’re properly prepared, shouldn’t be anything to worry about.
 Doing your research and making sure that you have everything you need could make a huge difference if something unfortunate happens on your travels.
 Making sure that you have some Caravan Insurance could also be very important.
-At The Insurance Emporium, our new Touring Caravan Insurance policies include a 25% Introductory Discount* and have a choice of Elective Benefits, such as Unlimited European Use, to choose from.
+At The Insurance Emporium, our new Touring Caravan Insurance policies include a 25% Introductory Discount* and have a choice of Optional Benefits, such as Unlimited European Use, to choose from.
 Hitch up to The Insurance Emporium to find out more!

 *25% Introductory Discount only available for the first year on new policies.